 Adapting to "no electronics" at camp

-Lately we’ve noticed a handful of children getting off to a slow start at camp, adjusting to no screen time while away from home.
-Does your child have frequent access to a screen device?
-If so, some pre-camp attention may be required.
+We can expect that some campers will find it a bit challenging to adjust to "no screen time" while away from home.
+Does your child have frequent access to a device?
+If so, pre-camp attention may be required.

-Please prepare your camper so that s/he can make the best possible adjustment to camp.
-Talk about the upcoming transition with them - along with other aspects of camp life that will be new and different (and fun!) like friends, food, bathrooms, new important adults, sleeping, etc. Then consider the following steps...
+Please prepare your camper so that they can make the best possible adjustment to camp.
+Talk about the upcoming transition with them - along with other aspects of camp life that will be new and different (and fun!) like friends, food, new important adults, etc. Then consider the following steps...

 - Reduce screen time (expl: not at meals, X number of minutes, etc.) so that your camper is not forced to go “cold turkey” on the first day of camp.